vike256/vike256/README.md

 #

 ### Donations

+Donation methods and more on my Discord server's #donate channel.
+Please DM me if you have any questions.

 Crypto: [Addresses](crypto.md)

-You can also donate gift cards through my Discord direct messages.

-Thank you all for the support :)